ayystudentunion/opiskelijakeskus/README.md

 # Opiskelijakeskus

-Source of opiskelijakeskus.fi

-Using watchify (browserify) to bundle dependecies with source.
+Source of opiskelijakeskus.fi; using watchify (browserify) to bundle dependecies with source.

 Run the following commands for development:
   ```bash